What Is the Difference Between Compensatory and Punitive Damages in a Personal Injury Case?

 Damages are broken down into two main categories: compensatory and punitive damages.
 As the name suggests, compensatory damages are meant to compensate the plaintiff for what they have actually lost or suffered as a result of the events that landed them in a courtroom.
 These are based entirely on the plaintiff’s experience and can account for medical expenses, lost wages, and even pain and suffering.
 Punitive damages, on the other hand, are based on the conduct of the defendant.
 While only available in certain instances, punitive damages are imposed to punish the defendant’s wrongdoing and discourage that type of behavior in the future.

-Deciding whether to press charges requires the plaintiff to do some calculation, and proper calculation can only be done with the help of an experienced Dallas personal injury attorney.
+Deciding whether to press charges requires the plaintiff to do some calculation, and proper calculation can only be done with the help of an experienced Odessa personal injury attorney.
 At The Queenan Law Firm, P.C., we can examine the facts of your personal injury and present you with the options so that you can decide what makes sense for you.
 We can file on your behalf, negotiate with opposing counsel, and advocate for you in court so that you get the justice you deserve.
 For your free consultation, call us at (817) 476-1797.

 Key Differences Between Compensatory and Punitive Damages in a Personal Injury Case